brycegit/brycegit.github.io/src/pages/optimize-Context-performance-with-usePubSub/index.md

   memCtx.current.context = context;
   memCtx.current.setContext = setContext;

-  // This publishes the same state to each setState function.
-In a real word scenario
+  // This publishes the same state to each setState function/component.
+You
-  // you'd also want a function sending updates only to certain setState functions
-  // (which is the whole point of this hook!). const publish = state =>
+  // could also have function(s) sending updates to only certain setState functions. const publish = state =>
     Object.values(memCtx.current.context.subscribers).forEach(fn => fn(state));